MubashirTanwar/TrOCR/README.md

 ## Dataset

 The dataset consists of 2671 PNG images of lines extracted from scanned Marathi documents, and a CSV file `output.csv` that contains two columns: one for the image file name and the other for the corresponding text.
 The images and the CSV file are compressed in a zip file `output-zip.zip` and un-preprocessed images at `raw_dataset` for convenience.
+In addition to the line-level dataset, a word-level dataset has also been uploaded at `words-dataset` which includes 1372 un-preprocessed PNG images.
+Accompanying these images is a CSV file `words.csv`, this file follows the same format as the CSV file for the line-level dataset.

 ## Notebooks